Quick Facts About Educational Leadership in New York

 School Administrator Certifications

 The New York State Education Department (NYSED) is responsible for issuing school administrator certifications at the PreK-12 level.
-There are two major administrative options:
+Up until 2025, there were two major administrative options:

 School Building Leader (SBL)